zeriny/unicert/content/docs/posts/testing-for-tls-implementation.md

 [{{< badge title="TLS Libarary Test Tool" value="Source Code" >}}](https://github.com/Gjfnofalse/Unicert-tls_libs_difftest)

+## Fix
+- The Go team has resolved the decoding issue; for details, see: golang/go#71862.
+- Oracle has addressed the decoding issue, credited us in their Critical Patch Update (CPU), see https://www.oracle.com/security-alerts/cpuoct2025.html, and assigned CVE-2025-53057 for this vulnerability.

 ## CertificateGenerator and TestCertificates

 We focus on the DN and GeneralName's ASN1String (PrintableString Ia5String UTF8String BMPString) in Subject, Issuer, SAN, IAN, AIA, SIA, cRLDistributionPoints.